 5. Get More Miles for More Perks

 If you’re serious about getting free travel and upgrades, you’ll want to earn miles faster.
 You should consider a travel rewards credit card.
 You can sign up for a card associated with your airline to maximize your earning potential.
-For example, if you regularly fly Delta, you may want to sign up for the Gold Delta Skymiles card from American Express, which comes with a welcome offer of 30,000 miles after you spend $1,000 on purchases within your first 3 months of qualifying.
-Plus you’ll earn a $50 statement credit after making a Delta purchase within your first 3 months (offer expires July 5, 2017, see the card agreement for details).
-After that, you’ll earn two miles on every dollar spent on purchases made directly with Delta, and one mile for every dollar spent on all other eligible purchases.
-This card comes with a $95 annual fee, which is waived the first year.
+For example, if you regularly fly Delta, you may want to sign up for the Capital One® Venture® Rewards Credit Card, which comes with a welcome offer of 50,000 miles once you spend $3,000 in purchases within 3 months of account opening, which equals $500 in travel.
+After that, you earn 2X miles on every purchase, every day.
+Plus, you earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
+This card also comes with a $0 intro for first year; $95 after that annual fee.

 6. Earn Miles on Every Purchase

 If you’re not loyal to any particular airline, a general travel rewards card may be a better option for you.
-One of our favorites is the Barclaycard Arrival Plus World Elite MasterCard.
-It comes with serious kickback — 2% miles back on all purchases, plus a 5% rebate when those miles are redeemed that you can use toward your next redemption.
-While it also comes with an $89 annual fee, that’s waived for the first year.
+One of our favorites is the Barclaycard Arrival Plus World Elite Mastercard.
+It comes with serious kickback—2% miles back on all purchases, plus a 5% rebate when those miles are redeemed that you can use toward your next redemption.
+While it also comes with an annual fee, that’s waived for the first year.
 All of this adds up to making free upgrades or free flights a real possibility.

 7. Get a Luxury Travel Rewards Card

 If you’re looking for luxury when it comes to travel perks, signing up for a card like the American Express Platinum Card can pay off.
-Yes, it comes with a steep annual fee of $550 and you’re going to need seriously good credit to qualify, but the cost is offset by a $200 annual airline credit, up to $200 in Uber credits, an $85 or $100 credit every four years for Global Entry or TSA PreCheck (reimbursement amount depends on which program you apply for), access to more than 1,000 airport lounges worldwide and no foreign transaction fees (see the card agreement for full details).
+Yes, it comes with a steep annual fee of $550 and you’re going to need seriously good credit to qualify, but the cost is offset by a $200 annual airline credit, up to $200 in Uber credits, access to more than airport lounges worldwide and no foreign transaction fees (see the card agreement for full details).

 Remember, before applying for any credit card, it’s a good idea to check your credit scores to see where your credit stands.
-You can get your two credit scores, absolutely free, right here on Credit.com.
+You can get your credit score, absolutely free, right here on Credit.com.

-At publishing time, the Gold Delta Skymiles card, Barclaycard Arrival Plus World Elite MasterCard and American Express Platinum Card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the CapitalOne VentureOne, Barclaycard Arrival Plus World Elite MasterCard and American Express Platinum Card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, these relationships do not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.